-VGS Promissory Note
+VGS 4 Promissory Note

-On December 13, 2022, we entered into a financing transaction with VBC Growth SPV LLC ("VGS") which included the issuance of an unsecured promissory note (the "VGS Promissory Note") to VGS and the entry into a warrant agreement and the 2022 Subordination Agreement (defined below).
-The VGS Promissory Note provided for funding of up to \$40.0 million.
-The maturity date of the VGS Promissory Note is May 19, 2026.
-As of March 31, 2024, we had \$29.1 million of borrowings outstanding under the VGS Promissory Note, and remaining availability under the VGS Promissory Note ended upon termination of the commitment period on February 3, 2023.
-We paid VGS an up-front fee of 1.5% and will pay a back-end fee of 9.0% at the time the VGS Promissory Note is paid.
-Interest is payable at 14.0% per annum on a quarterly cycle (in arrears) beginning March 31, 2023.
-We may elect to pay interest of 6.0% in kind and 8.0% in cash, subject to certain limitations.
+On February 13, 2025, we entered into a financing transaction with VBC Growth SPV 4, LLC ("VGS 4"), consisting of the issuance by P3 LLC of an unsecured promissory note (the "VGS 4 Promissory Note") to VGS 4 and the entry into a warrant agreement and the VGS 4 Subordination Agreement (defined below).
+The VGS 4 Promissory Note provides for funding of up to \$30.0 million, available for us to draw in (i) a first tranche of \$15.0 million, which was drawn on February 18, 2025, and (ii) a second tranche of up to \$15.0 million which was drawn on March 14, 2025.
+In addition, we paid VGS 4 an up-front fee of 1.5% of \$30.0 million, the maximum draw amount, in-kind.
+The VGS 4 Promissory Note matures on August 13, 2028.
+Interest on the VGS 4 Promissory Note is payable at 19.5% per annum on a quarterly cycle (in arrears) beginning March 31, 2025.
+We may elect to pay interest 11.5% in-kind and 8.0% in cash, but if the terms of the VGS 4 Subordination Agreement do not permit P3 LLC to pay interest in cash, interest will be paid entirely in-kind.

-The VGS Promissory Note may be prepaid, at our option, either in whole or in part, without penalty or premium, at any time and from time to time, subject to the payment of the back-end fee; provided that prepayments must be in increments of at least \$2.0 million.
-The VGS Promissory Note provides for mandatory prepayments with the proceeds of certain asset sales, and the Lender has the right to demand payment in full upon (i) a change of control of the Company and (ii) certain qualified financings (as defined in the VGS Promissory Note).
+The VGS 4 Promissory Note may be prepaid, at our option, either in whole or in part, without penalty or premium, at any time and from time to time, subject to the payment of the back-end fee described below; provided that prepayments must be in increments of at least \$1.5 million.
+The VGS 4 Promissory Note provides for mandatory prepayments with the proceeds of certain asset sales, and VGS 4 has the right to demand payment in full upon (i) a change of control of the Company and (ii) certain qualified financings (as defined in the VGS 4 Promissory Note).

-The VGS Promissory Note restricts our ability to, among other things, incur indebtedness and liens, and make investments and restricted payments.
+The VGS 4 Promissory Note restricts P3 LLC's ability and the ability of its subsidiaries to, among other things, incur indebtedness and liens, and make investments and restricted payments.
 The maturity date may be accelerated as a remedy under the certain default provisions in the agreement, or in the event a mandatory prepayment event occurs.